 After you have a customer id, you can use it to create a payment method for that customer.
 However, you don’t have to do that when creating a scheduled invoice.

 If you don’t attach a payment_method_id to the schedule, then when the invoice is sent, the customer will be able to key in their payment method and pay the invoice.
-At this time, the customer will have the option of saving the card “for future” which will put the payment method id on the schedule which the invoice belongs to.
+At this time, the customer will have the option of saving the card “for the future,” which will put the payment method id on the schedule to which the invoice belongs.